 You should know that your presentation audience will remember only some three or four of your points 24 hours after your well-crafted presentation.
 Now that might come as a surprise to you.
 And if your presentation technique involves a series of PowerPoint bullet lists then it will be a shock.
 So it’s time to get better presentation content for your next presentation.

-Better Content For Your Next Presentation
+Better Presentation Content For Your Next Presentation

 Your audience’s ability to absorb information during your presentation is heavily influenced by your delivery style, presentation technique and skills.